quocchungthan/lastdays/reactive-UI/src/dependencies/open-ai/feeding/UserInstruction.v1.md

    - **Output**: `{ "code": "GENERAL_UNDO", "targetId": "" }`

 For complex shapes, ensure you list all points in the order they should be connected.
 Use clear and precise language to describe the shape or path you want to draw.

+Omit the board creation step, just draw.
+And please remove everthing and keep only the pure json in the response.